Quick ProtoBuf

 func main(){

-curl -H 'x-api-key: XXXXXXXXXXXXXXXXXXXXXXXXXX' \
+}curl -H 'x-api-key: XXXXXXXXXXXXXXXXXXXXXXXXXX' \

 -O \

-4 protoc compiler
+-L https://api-endpoint.mta.info/Dataservice/mtagtfsfeeds/nyct%2Fgtfs-bdfm4 protoc compiler

-= "proto3";
+syntax = "proto3";

-= "google.golang.org/grpc/examples/helloworld/helloworld";
+option go_package = "google.golang.org/grpc/examples/helloworld/helloworld";

-option go_package = true;
+option java_multiple_files = true;

-option java_multiple_files = "io.grpc.examples.helloworld";
+option java_package = "io.grpc.examples.helloworld";

-option java_package = "HelloWorldProto";
+option java_outer_classname = "HelloWorldProto";

 package helloworld;